Given you have accepted an offer to work at Code Collective, this is how we incorporate you into our teams 🙂

 During your first week you will learn about Code Collective’s work environment and we will run through our technologies, roles, agile process and technical practices.
-You will also be assigned a mentor.
+You will also be assigned an on-boarding point person.

 You will be incorporated into a team and be introduced to the team’s active product.
 The product owner will run through the product explaining the business value.
 The lead developer will run through the high level code structure.

-Below is a more detailed list of typical objectives for your first week.
+Below is a more detailed list of typical tasks for your first week.